orstavik/JoiComponents/book/chapter5/Mixin3_PinchGesture.md

-# PinchEventMixin
+# PinchGesture
-`PinchEventMixin` adds support for pinch, expand and rotate gestures to a custom element.
+`PinchGesture` adds support for pinch, expand and rotate gestures to a custom element.
-`PinchEventMixin` translates two-finger touch events into a series of pinch-events.
+`PinchGesture` translates two-finger touch events into a series of pinch-events.

-The `PinchEventMixin` is built using the [EventComposition](../chapter2/Pattern4_EventComposition.md) and [FunctionalMixin](../chapter2/Pattern2_FunctionalMixin.md) patterns.
+The `PinchGesture` is built using the [EventComposition](../chapter2/Pattern4_EventComposition.md) and [FunctionalMixin](../chapter2/Pattern2_FunctionalMixin.md) patterns.
 It translates a sequence of `touchstart`, `touchmove` and `touchend` events into a series of pinch events.